UlordChain/UlordChain/doc/masternode-budget.md

 1. Prepare collateral transaction
 --

 In this transaction we prepare collateral for "_cool-project_".
-This proposal will pay _1200_ UC, _12_ times over the course of a year totaling _24000_ UC.
+This proposal will pay _1200_ UT, _12_ times over the course of a year totaling _24000_ UT.

 **Warning: if you change any fields within this command, the collateral transaction will become invalid.**